ellakoa/postcard-poem/content/posts/carrots-and-sticks.md

   Looking outside, the garden had changed

-  Everything was white, which looked strange.
+  All was white, which looked strange.

   Distracted by a favourite sound